shapelets/khiva-r/README.md

 This R library called 'khiva' provides all the functionalities of the KHIVA library for time series analytics.

 ## Set up

+Note that "khiva" imports the "bit64" package by default, so in order to use "khiva" you should have installed the "bit64" package.

+### Installing from source
 To install the library, you need to set the current working directory to the library path `<path_to_library>/khiva-r/khiva` and install it by executing the following commands:
 ```R